Home > Planning > Regeneration > Fastrack

 A real alternative to the car for local journeys

-Dover Fastrack is an all-electric rapid bus transit system connecting Whitfield with Dover town centre and Dover Priory railway station.
+Dover Fastrack will be an all-electric rapid bus transit system connecting Whitfield with Dover town centre and Dover Priory railway station.
 Construction starts in February 2022 and is due for completion early in 2024.
 The main contractor for the project is Colas UK.

 Fastrack buses will have priority on the proposed express route which will include a new bus, cycle and pedestrian-only bridge across the A2 at Whitfield, and a new link road from the B&Q roundabout in Whitfield to Dover Road at Guston.
 The junction with Dover Road will be for buses, bicycles and pedestrians only.

-A fleet of new electric buses will operate on Dover Fastrack as part of the Department for Transport’s Zero Emission Bus Regional Areas (ZEBRA) scheme.
+A fleet of new electric buses will operate on Dover Fastrack from 2025 as part of the Department for Transport’s Zero Emission Bus Regional Areas (ZEBRA) scheme.

 Fastrack will provide a reliable, high-quality bus service.
 The frequency of the service will increase in line with the managed expansion of Whitfield.